dweatherstone/water_sort_solver/README.md

   - the top filled cell contains the same colour liquid
 - Liquid can only be poured if there is space in the tube
 - Multiple cells can be poured in one move if there is sufficient space, and the top existing colour is the same, or the tube is empty.
+- Always pour as much liquid as you can.

 ## Steps